eferbarn/Discord-Server-Counter/README.md

 ---
 [See the complete driver code here!](./counter.js)

-The following snippet is just a "Head & Tail" example.
+The following snippet is just a "Head and Tail" example.
 ```js
 (async () => {
   // Retrieve Discord token